Kuala Lumpur–Singapore high-speed rail: Termination

-Possible resumption
+Plan revival

 On 29 November 2021, at the launch of the Malaysia–Singapore land Vaccinated Travel Lane (VTL) scheme, Malaysian prime minister Ismail Sabri Yaakob suggested reviving discussions of the terminated HSR project.
 While Singapore prime minister Lee stated that the project has already been terminated with compensation paid, he added that the Singapore government is open to "fresh proposals" for the government to look through and resume talks on a "clean slate".
 Malaysia Minister in the Prime Minister's Department (Economy) Mustapa Mohamed added, however, that the discussions were still in its early stages, with the issue of reducing costs yet to be discussed.
-At the same time, feasibility studies on a possible domestic HSR have concluded and would be presented to the Malaysian cabinet.
-The domestic HSR was claimed to be essential for enhancing connection between Kuala Lumpur and Johor Bahru, despite being criticised as less feasible and viable by the opposition.
+At the same time, feasibility studies on a possible domestic HSR have concluded and will be presented to the Malaysian cabinet.
+The domestic HSR was claimed to be essential for enhancing the connection between Kuala Lumpur and Johor Bahru, despite being criticized as less feasible and viable by the opposition.

 On 2 March 2022, Tan Sri Muhyiddin Yassin, chairman of the ruling Perikatan Nasional (PN), expressed support for the revival of the project.
 Talks on reviving the project began in the second quarter of 2022.
-At the same time, the Malaysian government is looking into the possibility of extending the project to neighbouring Thailand, which was first proposed in September 2016.
+At the same time, the Malaysian government is looking into the possibility of extending the project to neighboring Thailand, which was first proposed in September 2016.
 On 22 August, Malaysian prime minister Ismail said Malaysia hopes to revive the project "at the earliest possible date", with the project's term and conditions changed.
-He also hoped the rail line will be part of a greater HSR network connecting to China.
+He also hoped the rail line would be part of a greater HSR network connecting to China.

 Following Pakatan Harapan chairman Anwar Ibrahim's appointment as prime minister of Malaysia after the 2022 general elections, Singaporeans have again reportedly called for the Anwar administration to revive the project.

+On 11 July 2023, MyHSR Corp called for proposals from the private sector and firms to be submitted for the development of the HSR project.
+This signifies the revival of the project after 2 years of cancellation.
+The project was expected to cost 100 billion ringgit ($21 billion), several groups composed of Chinese, Japanese, and European firms submitted their concept proposal.
+On 11 January 2024, the group consisting of East Japan Railway and Sumitomo reportedly dropped out of their bid, leaving local firms seeking cooperation with Chinese and European companies.

+On 15 January 2024, MyHSR Corp received seven proposals from private bidding groups.
+Bid selection and further negotiations with the Singapore government were expected to be undertaken in the second half of 2024.
+On 17 July 2024, Transport Minister Anthony Loke announced the decision will be determined in the fourth quarter of 2024, and three companies were shortlisted.
+According to local media, the three preferred candidates are consortiums led by YTL Corporation, Berjaya Land Bhd, and China Railway Construction Corporation.
+The government's policy suggested that the final bid needs to be 51% owned by Malaysian firms, and the $21.4 billion budget requires private capital so that the government's liability does not increase.